-In the Computer Science department I teach half of COMP11212 Fundamentals of Computation, formerly known as COMP10042.
-I am also involved in teaching COMP34120 AI and Games, as a result of my former course unit COMP30191, Theory of Games and Game Models.
-A link to the material for that course remains available here for interested parties.
+In the past I have taught on COMP11212 Fundamentals of Computation and COMP34120 AI and Games, as a result of an earlier course unit COMP30191, Theory of Games and Game Models.
+Links to the material for these course units remain available here for interested parties.

-Harold Simmons and I are teaching MATH63171, Mathematics and Computation on the MSc in Mathematical Logic and the Theory of Computation.
-This course is open to all postgraduate students who have the appropriate background in mathematics.
+Harold Simmons and I used to teach MATH63171, Mathematics and Computation on the MSc in Mathematical Logic and the Theory of Computation.

-CM TutorI am now the tutor for all joint honours computer science and mathemtics students in the department.
+CM TutorI am the programme tutor for all joint honours computer science and mathemtics students in the department.
 If you have any questions about this programme, including which course units to choose, what to do when you fall behind, what your career chances are, and how to change programmes, then please get in touch.
-You can either email me at A.Schalk at manchester.ac.uk or come to see me at my Open Hour which for Semester 2 in the academic year 2012/13 takes place on Wednesdays from 12.30pm in my office.
+You can either email me at A.Schalk at manchester.ac.uk or come to see me at my Open Hour which takes place on Wednesdays from 12.30pm in my office.
 There is also a general webpage about the programme.

 Innovation in Teaching